joeferner/node-portaudio/README.md

-# naudiodon
+# Naudiodon

-A Node.js native extension that provides a wrapper around the [PortAudio](http://portaudio.com/) library, enabling an application to record and play audio with cross platform support.
+A [Node.js](http://nodejs.org/) [addon](http://nodejs.org/api/addons.html) that provides a wrapper around the [PortAudio](http://portaudio.com/) library, enabling an application to record and play audio with cross platform support.
 With this library, you can create [node.js streams](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html) that can be piped to or from other streams, such as files and network connections.
 This library supports back-pressure.

 This is a fork of [node-portaudio](/joeferner/node-portaudio), refactored by: